KhalidAdan/KhalidAdan/README.md

 ### Hi there, I'm Khalid! 👋🏾

-FYI Pascal was the last beautiful programming language
+Pascal was the last beautiful programming language